-The latest “Crop Progress and Condition” report from Kansas Agricultural Statistics, on October 6, stated that grain sorghum maturity and harvest are behind normal by 14%.
-Will remaining sorghum reach maturity before first freeze?
-The answer is, “it depends.”
-There are two main factors involved: 1) weather conditions and how they affected the development of sorghum during the season, and 2) crop phenology -- when was the crop planted, hybrid maturity, and the date of half-bloom.
+The most recent “Crop Progress and Condition” report from Kansas Agricultural Statistics (09/28/15) documented that grain sorghum maturity and harvest is ahead of last year’s pace.
+Will sorghum reach maturity before first freeze?
+As every growing season, the answer is, “it depends.”
+There are two main factors involved: 1) weather conditions and how they affected the development of sorghum during the season, and 2) the crop’s life cycle progression through this season -- when the crop was planted, hybrid maturity, and the date of half-bloom.

 Sorghum is also sensitive to cold temperatures during most of its growth period.
-Temperatures below 40 degrees F will inhibit sorghum development.
-Previous K-State research by Scott Staggenborg and Richard Vanderlip documented an impact on grain weight during early grain fill when temperatures were below 30 degrees F. Low temperatures at this time caused lower photosynthetic rates and the inability of the plant to translocate carbohydrates to the developing grains, interrupting the flow of sugars from the plant to the head.
+Temperatures below 40 degrees F will inhibit sorghum growth.
+Previous K-State research by Scott Staggenborg and Richard Vanderlip documented an impact on the grain weight early during the grain-filling period when temperatures were below 40 degrees F. Low temperatures at this time caused lower photosynthetic rates and the inability of the plant to translocate carbohydrates to the developing grains.

-The amount of time between emergence and half-bloom depends on the planting date and the temperatures during this period.
-If sorghum was planted late and temperatures were cool early in the season, half-bloom will occur relatively late in the season.
-Hybrid maturity characteristics also make a difference in how rapidly the crop will go from emergence to flowering.
+The amount of time between emergence and half-bloom will depend on the planting date and the temperatures (cumulative growing degree days) during this period.
+There are also hybrid differences in the amount of time it takes to go from emergence to flowering.
 Short-season hybrids have a shorter time from emergence to blooming; while full-season hybrids will need more degree days to reach flowering.
-The overall cumulative GDD from flowering to maturity, or “black-layer,” is around 1400-1600, with the shortest requirement in GDD for the short-season as compared to the full-season hybrid.
-From maturity to the harvest time, sorghum grain will dry down from about 35 to 20 percent moisture, but the final maximum dry mass accumulation has been already attained at maturity.
+The overall cumulative GDD from flowering to maturity (seen as a “black-layer” near the seed base; Fig. 2) is about 1400-1600, with the shortest requirement in GDD for short-season hybrids.
+From maturity to harvest time, sorghum grain will dry down from about 35 to 20 percent moisture, but the final maximum dry mass accumulation and final nutrient content will have already been attained at maturity.

 The likelihood of sorghum maturing before a freeze is related to all of these factors.
 When the crop flowers in late August or early September, it may not reach maturity before the first fall freeze in some parts of the state.